Li family (banking): First generation

-Li Koon-chun (1877–1966)
+Li Koon-chun (1887–1966)

 Born into a wealthy family in Hong Kong, Li Koon-chun and his younger brother were approached by Kan Tong-po for financing to help form the Bank of East Asia in 1918.

 Li Tse-fong (1891–1953)

 The younger brother of Li Koon-chun, Li Tse-fong was one of the first graduates of the University of Hong Kong and worked in his father's rice and shipping business.
-After founding the Bank of East Asia in 1918, he was also a director of the China Emporium, China Provident Co., Ltd., Green Island Cement Co., Ltd., A. S. Watson Co., Ltd. and various other public companies.
+After founding the Bank of East Asia in 1918, he was also a director of the China Emporium, China Provident Co.
+Ltd., Green Island Cement Co., Ltd., A. S. Watson Co., Ltd. and various other public companies.

 Li Lan-sang (1900–1969)

-Younger brother of Li Koon-chun and Li Tse-fong, Li Lan-sang help establish Kowloon Dairy in 1940.
-He served as a director of the Bank of East Asia from 1933 until his death in 1969, where he died while watching horse racing at the Hong Kong Jockey Club.
+Younger brother of Li Koon-chun and Li Tse-fong, Li Lan-sang helped establish Kowloon Dairy in 1940.
+He served as a director of the Bank of East Asia from 1933 until his death in 1969, when he died while watching horse racing at the Hong Kong Jockey Club.